michaeljennings/carpenter/README.md

 # Carpenter
 A PHP package to create HTML tables from a data store that can be sorted and paginated.
-##Installation
+## Installation
+This package requires PHP 5.4+, and includes a Laravel 5 Service Provider and Facade.

-Include the package in your `composer.json`.
+To install through composer include the package in your `composer.json`.

     "michaeljennings/carpenter": "~0.2"

-Run `composer install` or `composer update` to download the dependencies.
+Run `composer install` or `composer update` to download the dependencies or you can run `composer require michaeljennings/carpenter`.

+## Laravel Integration

-Once the package has been downloaded add the validation service provider to the list of service providers in `app/config/app.php`.
+To use the package with Laravel 5 firstly add the carpenter service provider to the list of service providers in `app/config/app.php`.

     'providers' => array(